News

 Due to the risks associated with complex epilepsy, the use of modern technologies will reduce the risk to life and provide peace of mind to relatives and our staff who look after our vulnerable residents.

-We are currently raising funds for the last stage of the appeal, which is to fund the installation of air conditioning in the hottest areas in our main building.
-Residents of The Meath Epilepsy Charity will benefit from the installation of air conditioning in priority areas, bring comfort and safety.
+We have now raised funds for the last stage of the Appeal, which is to install air conditioning in the hottest areas in our main building.
+Residents of The Meath Epilepsy Charity will benefit from the installation of air conditioning in priority areas, bringing comfort and safety.

 Heat is a common seizure trigger, therefore the installation of air conditioning will have a direct benefit to many residents.
 Benefits include seizure reduction due to reduced temperature and the consequent reduction to sleep disturbance.